Relintai/pandemonium_engine_docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.md

 - Leave the **Linked Room** in the inspector blank.
 The system will attempt to *autolink* the portal to the nearest neighbour room during conversion.
 This works fine in most cases.
 - Explicitly specify the room by setting the **Linked Room** in the inspector.

+Note:
-.. note:: Portals are defined as a set of 2D points.
+ Portals are defined as a set of 2D points.
 This ensures that the polygon formed is in a single plane.
 The transform determines the portal orientation.
 The points must also form a *convex* polygon.
 This is enforced by validating the points you specify, ignoring any that do not form a convex shape.
 This makes editing easier while making it difficult to break the system.

 Trying it out
 ~~~~~~~~~~~~~